AngusCYMan/Google_Fiber_Calls_BI_Case_Study/My Working Approach.md

 1. Stakeholder Requirements Document:
    This is to capture stakeholder requests and requirements so you understand their needs before planning the rest of the project details or strategy.

-3. Project Requirements Document:
+2. Project Requirements Document:
    This document cover project requirements that need to be met to achieve the stakeholder requirements.

-5. Strategy Document:
+3. Strategy Document:
    This is a collaborative place to align with stakeholders about project deliverables.

+I downloaded the dataset from Kaggle (https://www.kaggle.com/datasets/ericklumula/google-fiber-internet-calls).